iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted141008/report.md

 > I've been exposed on two occasions.
 It never notified me.
 The covid contact tracers also called 3 days late.
 It's pointless.<br> :date: __2020-12-23 16:07:34__

 > Power hog<br> :date: __2020-12-22 23:21:05__

-> Arrogant and ignorant for each state to release their own app, as if people can't travel or even commute daily over state borders.
-You can only run one of these apps at a time.
-Even if you switch between apps, the contacts are only registered for people who run the same app.<br> :date: __2020-12-19 16:37:42__

-> ☆WARNING☆ THIS APP HAS A CHANCE TO CAUSE YOUR DEVICE LIKE MINE TO STOP FREEZE AND DIE DON'T DOWNLOAD AS ITS ALL FAKE AND POSABILITY VIRUS, YOU'LL DIE IN AN HOSPITAL WITH RANDOM CHEMICALS BEING POURED INTO YOU!!!!!!<br> :date: __2020-12-17 17:58:22__

-> Great concept, however, doesn't work if you can't report a positive test!
-It's requires MD health department to give you a code.
-Contact tracer had no clue that they we able to give a code and couldn't figure it out.
-My efforts to help the community were squandered by a poor system.<br> :date: __2020-12-17 17:43:39__

-> I came in contact with someone who tested positive and it didn't alert me about anything<br> :date: __2020-12-15 12:54:56__

-> Broken Process.
-Useless app.
-My husband tested positive.
-The process: your health care provider reports your positive result to the MD Depth of Health and THEY text you a code to enter into the app to report your status.
-It took 4 days to get that code.
-Even after entering it, I still haven't received an exposure notification and we're together constantly.
-Verified all settings are correct.
-It actually has to work & QUICKLY to benefit individual users & public health.
-Extremely disappointed.<br> :date: __2020-12-15 03:22:41__